coredns/coredns/plugin/cache/README.md

   available.
 When this happens, cache will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **DURATION** is how far back to consider stale responses as fresh.
 The default duration is 1h.
 * `addkey` adds the listed **METADATA** to the cache key when writing and reading from cache.
-This has the effect of partitioning responses
+  This can be used to cache policy based responses which contain answers that are are dependent on the same criteria exposed in the **METADATA**.

 ## Capacity and Eviction